Heidelberg Road: History

 The causeway across Merri Creek was replaced by Heidelberg Bridge in 1852, which was washed away ten years later.
 Its replacement was completed by 1868.

-Within Victoria, the passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Within Victoria, the passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Main Heidelberg-Eltham Road was declared a Main Road from Heidelberg Bridge over Merri Creek through Alphington to the intersection of Upper Heidelberg and Lower Heidelberg Roads in Ivanhoe (the declaration continues east along Lower Heidelberg Road through Heidelberg and Rosanna to Eltham).

 Heidelberg Road was an important early development corridor leading out of Melbourne.
 A mixture of well developed areas and sparsely developed areas along the road had occurred by 1914.
 The sparsely developed areas were mostly filled in by 1931, and by 1945 light commercial shops and warehousing was in place with some smaller sites being consolidated.
 The present day (Note: As at 2019 per source.) nature of development along the road, light industrial and commercial, had been established by 1956.

-The elimination of the railway crossing at the Clifton Hill railway gates, where Heidelberg Road crossed the Hurstbridge and Whittlesea railway lines and then Hoddle Street, was replaced by an overpass, between February 1956 and May 1957.
+The elimination of the railway crossing at the Clifton Hill railway gates, where Heidelberg Road crossed the Hurstbridge and Whittlesea railway lines and then Hoddle Street, was considered in the 1927 "Report of The Parliamentary Standing Committee on Railways, on proposed expenditure on a vehicular subway at Heidelberg Road, Clifton Hill", The committee, chaired by A. E. Chandler, recommended an underpass for Heidelberg Road.

+“The Committee here is again inclined to agree with the objection of the municipalities that having regards to the contour of the surrounding country, the proximity of Coulson’s Reserve and Mayor’s Park, and the work which has been done in beautifying Heidelberg-road by means of reserves and gardens, a subway, if it can be obtained at a reasonable cost, is to be preferred to an overhead road bridge at this point.”